knowledge-kitchen

 Can I get an extension on this assignment?

 Check the syllabus for information about requesting extensions.
-If there is no such information on the syllabus, speak with the professor.
+If there is no such information on the syllabus, speak with the instructor.

 How do I submit assignments?

 Check the syllabus for information regarding submitting assignments.
-If there is no such information on the syllabus, speak with the professor.
+If there is no such information on the syllabus, speak with the instructor.

 You claim I didn’t submit my assignment, but I did.
 Should I send you a screenshot of my submission?

-Sending a screenshot is proof of nothing except, perhaps, a lack of critical thinking and lack of ability in image editing software like Photoshop.
+Sending a screenshot is proof of nothing except, perhaps, a lack of critical thinking and lack of ability in image editing software.

 Grading